FKdevelopers254/FKdevelopers254/README.md

   - [Github Repository](https://github.com/FKdevelopers254/TravelApp)

-## Quiz App
+## Smart Teacher Quiz App

--Flutter App 3:Introducing our new quiz app - the perfect tool for schools, companies, and anyone looking to test their knowledge!
+Introducing our new quiz app - the perfect tool for schools, companies, and anyone looking to test their knowledge!
 With our platform, users can easily take quizzes, track their scores, and compete with friends and colleagues.

 Our app features a wide variety of questions on different topics, each with a timer to add an extra level of challenge.
 Users can select their answers before the timer runs out, and the app will show them if they were correct or not.
 If they answered incorrectly, the correct answer will be displayed, allowing users to learn as they go.